Llanfair-ar-y-bryn

-Llanfair-y-bryn is the name of a sparsely populated, rural community and Church in Wales parish in Carmarthenshire, Wales.
+Llanfair-y-bryn is a community and Church in Wales parish in Carmarthenshire, Wales.
 Covering an area of some 95 km², it lies along and to the northwest and southeast of the A483 Swansea to Chester road immediately north of the town of Llandovery.
 The population of the community at the 2011 census was 624.
+The term also referred to a church located outside the parish.